An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: General Equations with a Zeroth-Order Term

 where

+Following the terminology in \cite{GT}, we may occasionally refer to $\Delta^{-1}w$ as the Newtonian potential of $w$.
 Note that we now have an integro-differential equation and the usual Poisson equation.
 We will find a viscosity solution to the former equation and then use convolution with $\Psi_n$ to solve the Poisson equation.
 Following \cite{AT}, we say that $u$ is a viscosity subsolution of

 if and only if for all smooth test functions $\phi$ such that $u^*-\phi$ has a local maximum at $x$ and $u^*-\phi <0$ in $\mathbb{R}^n-\{x\}$ we have